We are learning using the excellent literature curriculum Before Five in a Row. This week we have been rowing The Little Rabbit:

 C10 took A4 to collect some hay from outside to put in the cage, whilst L10 and B2 went through our pretend food box for lettuce, carrots, bowls and even found a baby’s bottle we could use as a rabbit’s water bottle!
 We couldn’t find a carrot but thought the chilli pepper looked close enough, confident the rabbits wouldn’t notice.
 They are stuffed after all!:

-The girls enjoying playing with their new toy:
+The girls enjoying playing with their new toy and their bunnies:

 This was such an easy project and took about 20 minutes to make start to finish and best of all cost absolutely nothing!

 I created lots of trays themed around The Little Rabbit.
 First, a colouring in puzzle.
 Abigail thoroughly enjoyed spending time colouring this in and then doing the puzzle with whoever would help her: